 Vacating Units.
-Any Unit that is closed to occupancy shall be vacated within a reasonable time as ordered by the Department.
+Any Dwelling or Dwelling Unit that is posted closed to occupancy shall be vacated within a reasonable time as ordered by the Department.

 Reopening Units.
-Any Unit closed to occupancy may not be occupied until approval of the Department is given and all placards are removed.
+Any Dwelling or Dwelling Unit posted closed to occupancy may not be occupied until approval of the Department is given and all placards are removed.

+Placards.
+No Person, other than an authorized Department representative, shall deface or authorize the removal of a Department placard.

+Hearings.
+In any hearing concerning whether a Dwelling or Dwelling Unit is unfit for use, the Owner has the burden of showing that the Dwelling or Dwelling Unit is not contaminated and is fit for use.

 PENALTY